Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Control of destiny

 Our perception of life, in general, also has a massive impact on how we feel and process events or experiences, and we often have to choose a path(s) in life.
 Resilient people also demonstrate a "locus of control" or view that they have a high degree of "control over their destiny".
 Many of our decisions in life have a significant impact on subsequent opportunities or events.
-One can either take the view that "nothing good ever happens for me, I'm so unlucky", or one can make an effort to change things.
-Hence, if one takes no-learning from life's experiences, then one cannot expect anything to change, as the same inputs will result in the same output.
-It is essential to understand that we may not be able to control all things in life, such as the current Coronavirus (covid-19) situation, but there are still things we can control.
-There is little point wasting physical and mental time and energy worrying about being locked down due to Coronavirus (covid-19).
-Instead, one should utilise those resources for something we can control.
-Examples of things that one can control include; adapting to home-working, developing a routine, separating home-working from home, looking at other careers if you cannot currently work or volunteering.
-If one looks at Elite military personnel, then nobody would join these units if they believed that they had no control over their destiny.
-In essence, such soldiers would be partaking in the highest risk activities and assuming that they had no control over the outcome, and so most tasks would be pure suicide.
-However, if such soldiers were so easily expendable, then why would anybody join and why would governments spend large sums of money on training these people?
-Such personnel and organisations are continually pushing the boundaries and learning from experiences, which provides a further locus of control for those serving members.
-Part of the founding ethos for the British Special Air Service (SAS), was and still is to this very day "the unrelenting pursuit of excellence".
+One can either believe that "nothing good ever happens for me" or "I'm so unlucky", or one can try to change things.
+Hence, if one takes no learning from life's experiences, one cannot expect anything to change, as the same inputs will result in the same output.
+It is essential to understand that we may not be able to control all things in life, such as living through a pandemic or financial crisis, but there are still things we can control.
+There is little point wasting physical and mental time and energy worrying about being in a pandemic, as it changes nothing.
+Instead, one should utilise the physical and mental energy on something we can control.
+Examples of things one can control include adapting to home-working, developing a routine, separating home-working from home, and looking at other careers if you cannot work or volunteer.

 Optimism